daftpoe/GX-music-Daftpoe/README.md

 # GX-music-Daftpoe

-This Chrome extension plays background music in the GX Browser.
+This Chrome extension plays background music in the Browser.
+This largely mimics a feature from other browsers.
 It has been optimized for robustness, maintainability, and efficiency.

 ## Features